Neural networks

 • n_a_bits (default 3): number of bits for activations and inputs

-• n_accum_bits: maximum accumulator bit-width that is desired.
-By default, this is unbounded, which, for weight and activation bit-width settings, may make the trained networks fail in compilation.
-When used, the implementation will attempt to keep accumulators under this bit-width through pruning (i.e., setting some weights to zero)
+• By default, this is unbounded, which, for weight and activation bit-width settings, may make the trained networks fail in compilation.
+When used, the implementation will attempt to keep accumulators under this bit-width through pruning (for example, setting some weights to zero).

 Training parameters (from skorch)

-• max_epochs: The number of epochs to train the network (default 10)
+• max_epochs (default 10): The number of epochs to train the network

-• verbose: Whether to log loss/metrics during training (default: False)
+• verbose (default: False): Whether to log loss/metrics during training

-• lr: Learning rate (default 0.001)
+• lr (default 0.001): Learning rate

 Advanced parameters

-• module__n_hidden_neurons_multiplier: The number of hidden neurons will be automatically set proportional to the dimensionality of the input.
-This parameter controls the proportionality factor and is set to 4 by default.
+• This parameter will be automatically set proportional to the dimensionality of the input.
+It controls the proportionality factor.
 This value gives good accuracy while avoiding accumulator overflow.
-See the pruning and quantization sections for more info.

 Class weights